msharaf315/Learning-GO/README.md

 practice for pointers and adding methods to structs <br>

 # 3-Arrays And Slices
-Created and manipulated arrays, dynamic arrays and slices
+Created and manipulated arrays, dynamic arrays and slices<br>

+# 4- MONSTER SLAYER 💀💀💀💀
+Go on a quest to slay the Goblin and the Dragon to find the treasure chest <br>
+turn based game where a player fights monsters each round a player can attack or heal or eat to increase his hp or forge a stronger weapon <br>
+the game ends when all the monsters are defeated or the player is defeated <br>
+Enter a level to increase the dragon's might <br>